Rapsssito/react-native-tcp-socket/README.md

 # react-native-tcp-socket
 React Native TCP socket API for Android & iOS.
 It allows you to create TCP clients and servers sockets, simulating node's [net](https://nodejs.org/api/net.html) API.

-### WARNING: this library has not been tested on iOS

 ## Table of Contents

 - [Getting started](#getting-started)